Celebrating Black Trailblazers in Minnesota’s History

 Lena Smith

 Lena Smith became the first black woman to practice law in Minnesota in 1921.
-She was a fierce advocate of civil rights, and served as the first female president of the Minneapolis NAACP.
+She was a fierce civil rights advocate and served as the first female president of the Minneapolis NAACP.
 When other branches of the national organization devoted their resources to dismantling the Jim Crow laws in the South, Lena Smith led efforts to dismantle Northern-style segregation.

 Photo Courtesy of Minnesota Historical Society